Sensor Scheduling Design for Complex Networks under a Distributed State Estimation Framework: Preliminaries and Problem Formulation

 $\textbf{Problem 1}$

 \begin{remark} Compared to relevant problems investigated in \cite{han2017optimal,wu2020Optimal1}, $\textbf{Problem 1}$ possesses two key coupled features simultaneously.
 First, the performance index $P_{k,i}$ depends heavily on the scheduling indices of neighbors at the previous step, i.e., $P_{k-1,j}$, $j \in \mathcal{N}_i$.
 Specifically, for node $i$, the neighbors' scheduling signals $\alpha_{k-1,j}$ directly affect the value of $P_{k,i}$, which further has an influence on $\alpha_{k,i}$.
-Second, the total scheduling resource at each step is limited, i.e., $\sum_{i=1}^{N} \alpha_{k,i}=M < N$, which also causes strong system coupling. \end{remark}
+Second, the total scheduling resource at each step is limited, i.e., $\sum_{i=1}^{N} \alpha_{k,i}=M < N$, which also causes strong system coupling.
+The above formulation establishes a basic framework for sensor scheduling of complex networks, which can be extended to networks with non-identical matrices.
+For example, it is also possible to find an optimal scheduling policy for a network with heterogeneous nodes \cite{liu2021moving} by solving $\textbf{Problem 1}$. \end{remark}